 Keep in mind, however, that “rules” are not the same as boundaries.
 And everyone should get tested for STIs before and after swapping bodily fluids with a new partner.

 Polyamory is a relatively new cultural phenomenon, but that doesn’t mean it can’t have a place in your established relationship.
-It’s not for everyone, but if you can make it work, it can bring a whole new level of experiences and joy into your relationship.
+It’s not for everyone, but if you can make it work, it can bring a whole new level of experience and joy into your relationship.